 This land the Romans called Germania is described by the historian Tacitus as “covered either by bristling forests or by foul swamps”, inhabited by independent tribes whose men were marked by “fierce-looking blue eyes, reddish hair, and big frames”.
-The Romans had suffered the worst military defeat in their history at the hands of the Celto-Germanic coalition, the Cimbri and the Teutons, at Arausio (Orange) in 105 BCE.
+The Romans had suffered the worst military defeat in their history at the hands of a Celto-Germanic coalition, the Cimbri and the Teutons, at Arausio (Orange) in 105 BCE.
 Caesar had fought German hosts on several occasions during his Gallic Wars, and had famously bridged the Rhine and conducted a show-of-force on the German side to cow the tribesmen.
-Eventually Caesar had eventually recruited German to augment his legions.
+Eventually Caesar had recruited German cavalry to support his legions.

 Early German warriors

 Augustus Caesar resolved to bring Germania into the Roman fold.
 This would end the threat of German raids into the empire, and place the northeastern border on the Elbe, a shorter and more defensible line than the Rhine.

 The Roman conquest of northwestern Germany began in 12 BC with the campaigns of Drusus, stepson of Augustus, who as governor of Roman Gaul responded to German incursions into his province by crossing the Rhine and devastating the territories of the tribes involved.
 The following year he again crossed into Germania (as the Romans called the lands of the German tribes).
 Marching east towards the Weser River, he passed through the lands of the Cherusci tribe, whose territory stretched from the Ems to the Elbe.